 The most common reason to seek child and adolescent counselling is family breakdown.
 Separation and divorce can bring up lots of complex and ambivalent emotions, and it can be helpful for the child to express their feelings with a trained therapist.

-For adolescents, primary reasons for coming to counselling include peer pressure, bullying, transition from primary to secondary school, and the onset of puberty.
+Primary reasons that young people come to adolescent counselling include peer pressure, bullying, transition from primary to secondary school, and the onset of puberty.
 As they get older, some of the issues we deal with include exam stress, body image, sexuality, self-harm, gaming obsessions, insomnia and sleep issues.

 What happens when we decide to go for counselling?